lpodina/PyXtal/README.md

 ## Introduction

+This readme is the same as PyXta;'s except for some of the installation instructions.

 PyXtal is an open source Python package which was initiated by [Qiang Zhu](http://qzhu2017.github.io) and Scott Fredericks.
 The goal of PyXtal is to develop a fundamental library to allow one to design the material structure with a certain symmetry constraint.
 These structures can exported to various structural formats for further study.
 See the [documentation](https://pyxtal.readthedocs.io/en/latest/) for more information.

 To contribute to this project, please check [How to contribute?](#how-to-contribute).